Using LEAPS Instead of Stock to Generate Huge Returns

 A Stock Option Strategy for Bullish Investors

-If you are bullish on a particular company’s stock, it is possible to structure your investment with LEAPS so that a rise of, say, 50% could translate into a 300% gain for you.
-Of course, this strategy is not without risks and the odds are very much stacked against you.
+If you are bullish on a particular company’s stock, you can structure your investment with LEAPS so that a rise of, say, 50 percent could translate into a 300-percent gain for you.
+Of course, this strategy comes with risks, with the odds very much stacked against you.
 Used foolishly, it can wipe out your entire portfolio in a matter of days.
 Used wisely, however, it can be a powerful tool that allows you to leverage your investment returns without borrowing money on margin.

-The strategy is based upon acquiring long-term stock options known as LEAPS, which is short for “Long Term Equity Anticipation Securities”.
+The strategy consists of acquiring long-term stock options known as LEAPS, which stands for “Long-Term Equity Anticipation Securities”.
 Put simply, a LEAP is any type of stock option with an expiration period longer than one year.
-It allows you to utilize a smaller degree of capital instead of purchasing stock, and earn outsized returns if you are right on the direction of the shares.
+It allows you to utilize a smaller degree of capital instead of purchasing stock, and earn outsized returns if you have bet right on the direction of the shares.

-Perhaps it’s best to understand how to use LEAPS by way of an example.
-For now, we’ll use shares of General Electric given the enormous size of the company and the fact that virtually everyone in the world is familiar with the firm.
+It’s easier to understand how to use LEAPS by way of an example.
+For now, use shares of General Electric given the enormous size of the company and the fact that virtually everyone in the world knows of the firm.

 Had you chosen the margin option you would have earned $29,700 but you would have avoided the potential for wipeout risk because anything above your purchase price of $14.50 would have been gain.
 You would have received cash dividends during your holding period, but you would be forced to pay interest on the margin you borrowed from your broker.
 It would also be possible that if the market tanked, you could find yourself subject to a margin call as we warned earlier.